|

 fetching the content, that approach becomes costly when crawling at a

 large scale.
-On the contrary, doing asynchronous I/O by using the NIO
+On the contrary, doing synchronous I/O multiplexing by using the NIO

 package introduced in java 1.4 allows the crawling of many documents in